vitaliihonta/zio-temporal/docs/src/main/mdoc/testing/testing-activities.md

 **Notes**
 - `ZTestActivityEnvironment` companion object has a plenty of methods to configure the test environment
-  - `ZTestActivityEnvironment.activityOptions[R]` provides with `ZActivityOptions` needed to run ZIO inside activities
+  - `ZTestActivityEnvironment.activityRunOptions[R]` provides with `ZActivityRunOptions` needed to run ZIO inside activities
+   - `ZTestActivityEnvironment.activityRunOptionsWithZIO[R]` allows building a ZIO accessing `ZActivityRunOptions` (like `ZIO.serviceWithZIO` for ZIO environment)
   - `ZTestActivityEnvironment.addActivityImplementation` populates the test environment with Activity implementations
   - `ZTestActivityEnvironment.newActivityStub` returns a stub  for testing
 - Unlike real Activity stubs, those returned by `ZTestActivityEnvironment` run locally.
 Therefore, its methods can be called directly (without wrapping into `ZActivityStub.execute`)